azdavis/rjsonnet/docs/std_lib.md

 ## `isDecimal`

-Returns `true` if the argument is a decimal number (i.e. one with non-zero digits after the decimal point), else `false`.
+Returns whether the argument is a decimal number, i.e. one with non-zero digits after the decimal point.

 Raises if the argument is not a number.